paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

       var VALIDATE_CVC = true;
     </script>
 ```
 Second the Paymill bridge has to be loaded.
-This looks like this:
+This can look like this:

 ```
 <script type="text/javascript" src = "https://bridge.paymill.com/"></script>